OWF/owf2014/pages/en/cfp/index.md

 Important deadlines :

-* Early-bird submission deadline : May 11th, 2014
+* Early-bird submission deadline : June 22th, 2014
-* Submission deadline:: May 25th, 2014
+* Submission deadline:: June 1st, 2014

-Notification due: June 30th, 2014
+Notification due: July, 2014

 Do not hesitate to contact us if you have special needs, especially for the Experiment part !